 - 1. Site-specific: This approach, also known as a hot-spot approach, focuses on identifying locations with concentrations of crashes where the site is over-represented with a particular crash outcome.
-Treatments are tailored to the location to provide improvements for that specific location. - Systematic: This approach, also known as a policy-based approach, focuses on installing low-cost countermeasures for all sites qualifying based on meeting certain criteria.
-Treatment deployment is widespread but may not focus on those locations at highest risk for future crashes. - 3.
+Treatments are tailored to the location to provide improvements for that specific location. - 2.
+Systematic: This approach, also known as a policy-based approach, focuses on installing low-cost countermeasures for all sites qualifying based on meeting certain criteria.
+Treatment deployment is widespread but may not focus on those locations at highest risk for future crashes.
+Installing centerline or shoulder rumble strips at all locations meeting certain criteria (such as sufficient pavement width or depth) or installing Safety Edge on all resurfacing projects are examples of systematic safety strategies. - 3.
 Systemic: This approach, also known as a risk-based approach, focuses on installing lowcost countermeasures at locations prioritized based on risk for future crashes.
 Treatment deployment does not solely focus on a location's crash history; therefore, countermeasure prioritization will include locations that may not have a history of crashes but are at high risk for a crash to occur in the future.